 In the case of conducted EMI, a cable directly conveys the interference.
 Since it travels without the need for radiation, it occurs in low-frequency units, typically below the 30 MHz mark.

-To test for conducted EMI, you should use spectrum analyzers, high-frequency clamp-on CTs and sometimes power-line monitors and oscilloscopes — you may need training to set up and operate these units correctly.
+To test for conducted EMI, you should use spectrum analyzers, high-frequency clamp-on CTs, and sometimes power-line monitors and oscilloscopes — you may need the training to set up and operate these units correctly.
 If you cannot determine whether the interference is radiated or conducted, begin testing with radiated, as it is the most common type of EMI.

-Near field probes — either H-field or E-field — will help point out energy sources and measure emission profiles.
-Sources might include DC-DC, D/A or A/D converters, processors, clock oscillators and other things that create fast-edged digital signals.
-Near field probes also aid in locating non-sealed seams on shielded enclosures.
+Near-field probes — either H-field or E-field — will help point out energy sources and measure emission profiles.
+Sources might include DC-DC, D/A, or A/D converters, processors, clock oscillators, and other things that create fast-edged digital signals.
+Near-field probes also aid in locating non-sealed seams on shielded enclosures.

 Current probes measure high-frequency currents in equipment cables.
 It's crucial to test cables, as they are the most likely source of emissions.
 To record the emission profiles, you move the probe along each cable you need to check.

 A nearby antenna can help you analyze harmonic content and identify the issue.
 Compared to both the cable and internal measurements, you'll be able to find the origin of the interference.

 Much of this testing requires knowledge of operating and reading finely tuned tools, so it may be appropriate to hire a testing facility or power system designer to perform tests.
 Using the correct troubleshooting techniques for each instrument is crucial.

 After assembling all of the recorded data, look for patterns or paths that indicate why your source is interfering with other electrical units.
 Most of the time, it boils down to a leaky seam or poorly shielded cable.